Last Updated: May 20, 2021

 Truth be told, guys, the gig economy has been around for a long time.

-Nonetheless, we are going to take a look at some stats to get an idea of why this work arrangement is so popular.
+Nonetheless, we will take a look at some stats to get an idea of why this work arrangement is so popular.

 Gig Economy Statistics (Editor’s Pick):

-- 1 out of 6 traditional workers would like to become independent workers.
+- 9 out of 10 traditional workers consider becoming independent workers.

 - On average, freelancers earn more per hour than non-freelancers.

-- The average hourly rate for a designer is $195.
+- The average hourly rate for legal services experts is $255.

-Before we go on with the gig economy stats and facts, we are going to define gig economy.
+Before we go on with the gig economy stats and facts, we will define the gig economy.

 On the other hand, gig economy workers get paid for the job done.
 They don’t need to clock in or out.
-They don’t have lunch breaks or sick days or vacation days.
+They don’t have lunch breaks, sick leaves, or vacation days.